zenna/Z3.jl/README.md

 ## API Details

 Z3.jl is a relatively lightweight wrapper.
-By this I mean there's mostly direct access to the C-APi, Z3.jl doesn't prevent Z3 from terminating your program if you use it incorrectly.
+By this I mean there's mostly direct access to the C-API, and Z3.jl doesn't prevent Z3 from terminating your program if you use it incorrectly.
 There are some conveniences however.
 In particular:

 ### Global Context